trueos/trueos-docs/trueos-handbook/postinstall.rst

 After creating at least one user, click :guilabel:`Next` to continue to the next screen.

-.. index:: sound
+.. index:: configure audio
 .. _Configure Audio Output:

 Configure Audio Output
 ======================

-The next screen, seen in
-:numref:`Figure %s <audio1>`, is used to
-configure the default audio output.
+The next screen, seen in :numref:`Figure %s <audio1>`, is used to configure the default audio output.

 .. _audio1: